mennooo/orclapex-websocket-server/README.md

-# websocket_pkg
+# orclapex-websocket-server

-Oracle PL/SQL Package to work with websockets
+Node.js server for WebSocket protocol

+Has a REST API to convert from HTTP to WebSocket.